javiergs/Tool-PlantUML/README.md

 </p>

 ## 🚀 Features
-- Render PlantUML diagrams **entirely in memory**
 - Display the generated diagram inside a Swing `JPanel`
-- **Automatic sizing** based on the diagram resolution
 - **Scrollable viewer** for large diagrams
-- Zero temporary files — everything stays in RAM

 ## 📁 Project Structure
 This project consists of two files: